pddiii/What-makes-a-Hall-of-Famer/Batters Variables.md

 # Table of Batter Variables

-- Most of these variables are statistics sourced from [Baseball-Reference](https://www.baseball-reference.com/)

 | Variable  | Description                                      | Type of Variable | Calculation | Calculation |
 |-----------|--------------------------------------------------|------------------|-------------|-------------|
 | playerID  | Unique identifier for each player.              | -                 | -           | -           |